-Prior to joining HKS, Mohamed worked at Harvard Medical School’s Center of Engineering in Medicine as a senior transplant surgery fellow where he led the design and development of a novel discarded human kidney reconditioning system, utilizing non-blood based ex-vivo organ perfusion (first in the USA); The cutting edge work he led is paving the way for a ground-breaking multi-center clinical trial supported by the New England Organ Bank.
+Prior to launching Speetar, Mohamed worked at Harvard Medical School’s Center of Engineering in Medicine as a senior researcher where he led the design and development of a novel discarded human kidney reconditioning system, utilizing non-blood based ex-vivo organ perfusion (first in the USA); The cutting edge work he innovated is paving the way for a ground-breaking multi-center clinical trial supported by the New England Organ Bank.

 In 2018, Mohamed was named one of the Bill and Melinda Gates Foundation GoalKeepers, and an Ashoka Visionary in recognition for his efforts leveraging digital technologies to enable healthcare delivery in low resource settings.
-In 2019 he was awarded the Harvard Medical School Dean’s Community Service Award.
-As a Cheng Fellow, Mohamed will continue to explore the importance of innovation at the intersection of technology, business, and healthcare, scaling up Speetar’s operations across Libya and throughout the Middle East and North Africa.
+In 2019 he was awarded the Harvard Medical School Dean’s Community Service Award and most recently was selected as an Aspen Institue Fellow and a Fellow at the MIT Legatum Center of Development and Entrepreneurship.